craigatk/opentelemetry-gradle-plugin/CONTRIBUTING.md

 With some upfront discussion we can reduce any potential risk of redesign/rework after you've already put in the work to make the large changes.

 Thanks!

+## Before pull request

+Before submitting a pull request, please run `./gradlew check` to ensure the linting and tests pass.

+Also, if you run into formatting validation failures you can run `./gradlew ktlintFormat` to automatically fix them.